 Hospital Discharge Care

 We work with discharge teams, local authorities and families across the country, to provide full-time live-in care that for when a person leaves the hospital once they are sufficiently recovered and have a care package in place to help them remain independent at home.

 Before a person can be discharged from the hospital, their care needs must be assessed so that any support or care services that they need can be arranged before the person leaves the hospital.

-Any organisations that will be providing these services must be informed of the timing of the person’s discharge and when they should be visited, help and support should also be arranged before you go home (are discharged).
+Any organisations that will be providing these services must be informed of the timing of the person’s discharge, and when they should be visited, help and support should also be arranged before you go home (are discharged).

 The Reablement Care At Home process should include: